praveek/launch.en/help/release-notes/current.md

 ### Features

 * **Discontinue Extension Packages:** Extension developers can now discontinue their extension packages.
-A discontinued extension package is no longer available for new installations from the Launch catalog.
+A discontinued extension package is no longer available for new installations from the [!DNL Platform Launch]  catalog.
 However, existing installations continue to work as expected.
 Please see [Discontinue an ExtensionPackage](https://developer.adobelaunch.com/api/reference/1.0/extension_packages/discontinue/) in the developer docs for more details.

 ## May 9th, 2020

 ### Bug Fixes

-* When using Safari <= v12, users were not able to access Adobe Platform Launch due to an `X-FRAME-OPTIONS` header that was being set incorrectly.
+* When using Safari <= v12, users were not able to access Adobe Experience Platform Launch due to an `X-FRAME-OPTIONS` header that was being set incorrectly.
 * Notification messages were not displaying with the correct format in FireFox.

 ## April 24th, 2020